greyshell/libozone/dev_guide.md

   add a package (dev dependency) use:  poetry add bumpversion --group dev
   ```

+## How to update a feature

+- first checkout to local `dev` branch.
+- implement the feature
+- check if all test cases are passed

 ## Build Site Doc

 - add the git project to https://app.readthedocs.org/dashboard/